cuijiyao01/docker-k8s-training/sample-app/exercise_04_ads_networkpolicies_and_certificate.md

 ```

 A prompt with root@... should come up.
 You are now connected to the pod, here we can use psql to try to connect to our ads-db:
-`psql -h ads-db-statefulset-0.ads-db-service -p 5432 -U adsuser -W ads`.
+`psql -h ads-db-statefulset-0.ads-db-service -p 5432 -W ads`.
 You will be ask for the adsuser pw (you defined that in the initdb.sql script, should be `initial`).
 After this you should connect to the ads db, a prompt `ads=>` will ask you for the next command.
 Type `\q` to quit psql since we only wanted to test that we can connect.
 Also exit the pod with the `exit` command.

 <p align="center"><img src="images/successful_psql_connection.png"></p>